E-Invoicing in India

 FormatsJSON

-Infrastructure / PlatformInvoice Registration Portals (IRP) managed by GSTN
+Infrastructure / PlatformInvoice registration portals (IRP)

 E-signature RequiredE-signatures are not required from the supplier when submitting invoices to the government.

-September 2024: GST Council recommends pilot rollout for B2C e-invoicing.
+September 2024: GST council recommends pilot rollout for B2C e-invoicing.

-AR MandatoryYes - Businesses with an annual turnover exceeding ₹5 crore must issue e-invoices for B2B, B2G, and export transactions.
+AR MandatoryYes.
+Businesses with an annual turnover exceeding ₹5 crore must issue e-invoices for B2B, B2G, and export transactions.

 AP MandatoryYes